cyclus/cyclus.github.com/source/user/install.rst

 2. Run Unit Tests
 -----------------

-(Cyclist users skip this step).
+(Cyclist users skip this step)

 .. include:: unit_test.rst

 3. Run Cyclus with a Sample XML File
 ------------------------------------

-(Cyclist users skip this step).
+(Cyclist users skip this step)

 Try running |Cyclus| for yourself.
 The result will be a :doc:`database <dbdoc>` named cyclus.sqlite.
-Load the sqlite file into Cyclist to visualize data, or use your favorite sqlite browser to peruse.
+Use the drop down menu to load the sqlite file into Cyclist for data visualization, or use your favorite sqlite browser to peruse.

 .. code-block:: bash